JohnAkerman/BlockRacer/README.md

 A HTML 5 Multiplayer Game

+Features
-So far the game allows for users to set a name and join the server.
-Players movements are synced across.
+Players define their name and join the server.

-Current Issues:
-Player syncing is done on each keypress, which sends a large amount of network traffic, going to have to adapt a way of only sending when a player presses the key, and then lets go of the key.
+Use the arrow keys to move your car around the screen.

+Updated:
+Dramatically reduced the calls between server and clients.
+Keyup and keydown only sends one message per time.

+All players calculations are done on the players client and position, speed and angle are resynced across every 10 seconds.

+TODO:
+Collision between players
+Sounds
+Track layouts